ChrisTorng/LLMCoderSync/README.md

 You can easily choose the currently working files to sync, save more tokens from Claude usage for longer conversations.

-The line number options is used for [LLMCoder](https://github.com/ChrisTorng/LLMCoder), it uses code with line numbers and ask LLM to use specific JSON diff output, then apply the JSON diff to the source code.
+The line number options is used for [LLMCoder](https://github.com/ChrisTorng/LLMCoder), it uses code with line numbers and ask LLM to use specific Markdown diff output, then apply the Markdown diff to the source code.
 It helps you sync the output of LLM back to your source code with only one paste action, and save the output tokens for only diff part.

 # Build & Usage